Born: 1921, Breslau, Germany

 Describes the Shanghai ghetto and its Japanese overseer [Interview: 1989]

 Ernest's family owned a factory that made matzah, the unleavened bread eaten during Passover.
 In February 1939, three months after Kristallnacht (the "Night of Broken Glass" pogroms), Ernest and his mother fled to Shanghai, one of few havens for refugees without visas.
 His father and sister stayed behind in Germany; they perished during the Holocaust.
 A brother escaped to England.
 Ernest and his mother found work in Shanghai.
-In 1947, he came to the U.S. with his wife, whom he met and married in Shanghai.
+In 1947, he came to the United States with his wife, whom he met and married in Shanghai.